ministryofjustice/security-guidance/policies/spam-and-phishing-guide.md

 ✔ Use SMTP alert policies to track malware activity and data loss incidents.

 ✔ Use email filtering services and implement email sandboxing.
-Refer to the [Email Authentication Guide][eag] for further detail.
+Refer to the [Email Authentication Guide](email-authentication-guide.md) for further detail.

 ✔ Ensure there is no unnecessary detail on the MoJ website or webmail by considering what visitors need to know with the aim of reducing the threat of spear phishing.